♥LOVE NOTE – Monday August 27, 2012

 - to respond out of that tuning in

-It helps to see parenting styles and the wounding that happens for the child as being along a continuum.
+It helps to see parenting styles and the wounding for the child on a continuum.

 On one side of the continuum is: